josmar-crwdstffng/angular/aio/content/guide/attribute-directives.md

     <code-example header="src/app/highlight.directive.ts" path="attribute-directives/src/app/highlight.directive.3.ts" region="input"></code-example>

-    The `@Input()` decorator adds metadata to the class that makes the directive's `appHighlight` property available for binding.
+    The `@Input()` decorator adds metadata to the class that makes the `appHighlight` property of the directive available for binding.

 1. In `app.component.ts`, add a `color` property to the `AppComponent`.